Clayton (North) - Notting Hill

 AreaSearch analysis of employment trends sees Clayton (North) - Notting Hill performing better than 90% of local markets assessed across Australia

-Construction shows lower representation at 4.1% compared to the regional average of 9.7%.
-There are 2.3 workers for every resident, indicating it functions as an employment hub attracting workers from surrounding areas.
-Over the year to September 2025, employment increased by 6.5%, labour force grew by 6.4%, keeping unemployment relatively stable at 1.4%.
-In contrast, Greater Melbourne saw employment grow by 3.0% and unemployment rise to 5.0%.
-State-level data from 25-Nov shows VIC employment grew by 1.13% year-on-year, with an unemployment rate of 4.7%, compared to the national rate of 4.3%.
-National employment forecasts suggest growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Clayton North - Notting Hill's employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years, assuming constant population projections.
+Construction shows lower representation compared to the regional average.
+The area functions as an employment hub with 2.3 workers per resident.
+Over the year to September 2025, employment increased by 6.5% while labour force grew by 6.4%, keeping unemployment relatively stable at 1.7%.
+National employment forecasts from Jobs and Skills Australia project growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Clayton North - Notting Hill's employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years.

 Frequently Asked Questions - Employment